 1. Tax-Exempt Status

-A nonprofit qualifies for favoured tax status; it is exempt from federal, state and local taxes.
-This tax-exempt allows nonprofit organizations to use more of their financial resources on accomplishing their goals.
+A nonprofit qualifies for favored tax status; it is exempt from federal, state, and local taxes.
+This tax-exempt allows nonprofit organizations to use more of their financial resources to accomplish their goals.

 2. Limited Liability